sieste/doit/README.md

 ## Todo

-- k in doit_marginal should accept parameter name
 - test that doit_marginal behaves as expected with different settings for theta_eval
 - make nu_ij part of doit object